-The past couple of years has seen kitchens, bedrooms and living rooms double up as offices for most of the world.
+The past couple of years have seen kitchens, bedrooms, and living rooms double up as offices for most of the world.
 Among the many challenges that the pandemic has thrown at you, designing an uplifting home office makes the cut.
 No, you cannot put up a foldable table on your bed and say, “voila!”
-Your home office needs to ensure that you stay motivated, alert and productive.
-Moreover, it has to be ergonomic, well-lit and well-ventilated too.
+Your home office needs to ensure that you stay motivated, alert, and productive.
+Moreover, it has to be ergonomic, well-lit, and well-ventilated too.

 Your home office should align with the rest of your room.
 However, it also needs to be a space that makes you want to work away.
 Studies have shown that the colours of your home office can affect your mental state and motivation.
 Light, airy, earthy colours that feel fresh but aren’t too vibrant are preferred over dull browns or greys.
 Lean towards hues of blue and green or off-whites, but try to complement them with your bedroom’s theme.
 Consider using decor pieces that add interest to the space.